-The curly braces tell PSpice A/D to evaluate the expression and use its value.
+The curly braces tell PSpice to evaluate the expression and use its value.

-Note Though PSpice A/D accepts expressions of any length, Schematics does not.
+Note Though PSpice accepts expressions of any length, Schematics does not.
 Value assignments to symbol attributes are limited to 1,024 characters.
-If your expression exceeds this limit, create a user-defined function (saved in an include file) and use the function in the expression.
+If your expression exceeds this limit, create a userdefined function (saved in an include file) and use the function in the expression.
 Remember to configure the include file.

-Includes This operator this Which means... class... operator.. arithmetic + addition or string concatenation subtraction multiplication / division exponentiation logical unary NOT ~ boolean OR ۸ boolean XOR & boolean AND relational == equality test != non-equality test greater than test > greater than or equal to test >= less than test < less than or equal to test <=
+Includes This operator this class... operator..
+Which means... arithmetic addition or string $^+$ concatenation subtraction multiplication / division exponentiation logical unary NOT ~ boolean OR ٨ boolean XOR & boolean AND relational == equality test != non-equality test greater than test >greater than or equal to test >= less than test < less than or equal to test <=